lmullen/lincolnmullen.com/content/courses/scriptures.2018/index.md

 ### Thursday, November 8: The Jewish Bible

+**Museum exhibit:** Bibliography about your chosen text or exhibit, and outline of items/texts/visuals and exhibit text.

 Read:

 - Jonathan D. Sarna, “The Bible and Judaism in America,” in *The Oxford Handbook of the Bible in America*, ed.
 Paul C. Gutjahr (Oxford University Press, 2017), 505--16.
 PDF on Blackboard.